What is Freeze Damage?

 Getting a New Swivel

 The good news is that a replacement part is available.
 Also, since so many customers were caught off guard this winter, we've lowered the price of our replacement swivel by 50%.
 We're not the type of company that looks to take advantage of your misfortune.
-Regardless of what your original swivel looked like, the replacement swivel for ALL ELEY and Rapid-Reel hose reels sold since 2009 is Item #4291, which will be shipped from our Reno, NV facility so you can have it repaired in just a few days.
+Regardless of what your original swivel looked like, the replacement swivel for ALL ELEY and Rapid-Reel hose reels sold since 2009 is Item #4291, which will be shipped from either Salt Lake City, UT or Knoxville, TN so you can have it repaired in just a few days.
 Click on Map to ENLARGE.

 How to Prevent Winter Freeze